F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI

 \subsection{Time Series Classification Explanation Evaluation}

 \stitle{Setup.} We use two benchmark datasets for time series analysis: PAM for human activity recognition and Boiler for mechanical fault detection~\citep{B0DEQJ_2023}.
 For PAM, we use 534 samples across 8 activity classes, with each sample recorded using a fixed segment window length of 600 from 17 sensors.
 The Boiler dataset, used for mechanical fault detection, consists of 400 samples with 20 dimensions and a fixed segment window length of 36.
 We employ IG from the Captum library~\footnote{https://github.com/pytorch/captum} to obtain initial explanations.
 To generate different explanations, we apply noise perturbations to the importance of each timestamp, using proportions of $[0.0, 0.1, 0.2, 0.3, 0.4, 0.5]$ for PAM and $[0.0, 0.2, 0.4, 0.6, 0.8, 1.0]$ for Boiler.
-For {\rfid} and {\ffid}, we set $\alpha^+=\alpha^-=0.5$.
-Other settings remain consistent with the image classification task to ensure comparability across domains.

 \stitle{Results.} Table~\ref{tab:exp:pam:global:correlation} demonstrates the robust performance of {\ffid} across different evaluation metrics.
 Specifically, in the PAM dataset, {\ffid} and {\rfid} outperform Fidelity and ROAR in micro correlations and ranks, with {\ffid} slightly edging out {\rfid} in ``LeRF vs GT'' and ``MoRF vs LeRF'' micro ranks.
 The Boiler dataset results reveal more significant differences among the methods.
 F-Fidelity substantially outperforms other methods in ``LeRF vs GT'' and ``MoRF vs LeRF'' macro correlations.
 In micro correlations and ranks for the Boiler dataset, F-Fidelity consistently achieves the best or near-best performance across all metrics.
 These results underscore the effectiveness and stability of F-Fidelity in evaluating explanations for time series data.